-When I first started believing in the Lord, I saw Matthew 18:3, where the Lord, “Truly I say to you, Except you be converted, and become as little children, you shall not enter into the kingdom of heaven.”
-The Lord’s words tell us that only honest people who are pure and lovable can obtain His approval and are qualified to .
+When I first started believing in the Lord, I saw Matthew 18:3, where the Lord Jesus said, “Truly I say to you, Except you be converted, and become as little children, you shall not enter into the kingdom of heaven.”
+The Lord’s words tell us that only honest people who are pure and lovable can obtain His approval and are qualified to enter the kingdom of heaven.
 Having understood the Lord’s will, I began to practice watching my tongue and not telling lies in real life, striving to be an honest person in God’s eyes, yet I always failed.
 Gradually, I lost faith in my pursuit of being an honest person.
-Luckily, a while ago in a forum where I communicated with some brothers and sisters about how to be an honest person, a brother shared some paths to practice.
+Luckily, a while ago in a gospel forum where I communicated with some brothers and sisters about how to be an honest person, a brother shared some paths to practice.
 When I consciously practiced being an honest person according to what he said, I achieved a surprising result and gained some benefit.
 Here, I’d like to share with you the four principles of being an honest person I learned from that brother.

 1. We must give our hearts to God and allow God to take charge, act in accordance with the truth in all things, and accept God’s scrutiny.